changetocoding/CSharpTraining/Lesson01_Linq.md

 		//3. write linq to convert the list of people to a dictionary keyed by first name

 		// 4.
-Write linq statement for first Person Older Than 40 In Descending Alphabetical Order By First Name
+Write linq statement to get everyone over 40.
+We then want to award a prize to the person whos first name is last
+        // when you order those names alphabetically.
+Print that persons name
 		//Console.WriteLine("First Person Older Than 40 in Descending Order by First Name " + person2.ToString());

 		//5. write a linq statement that finds all the people who are part of a family. (aka there is at least one other person with the same surname.